JaredMathis/grammars/ReadMe.txt

-To run:
+To run all tests:

-node grammars.js
+node test

-Runs grammar-checking on all grammars